Interleaving Distance as a Galois-Edit Distance: Introduction

-Beyond their established importance and conceptual naturality, the following facts point to a potentially deeper connection between edit and interleaving distances: \begin{itemize}[noitemsep] \item The Reeb edit distance is the most discriminative among stable metrics on Reeb graphs \cite{bauer2021reeb}. \item The interleaving distance is the most discriminative among stable metrics on persistence modules with coefficients in a prime field ~\cite[Corollary~5.6]{lesnick2015theory}. \item The Reeb interleaving distance is bi-Lipschitz equivalent to the Reeb edit distance \cite{bauer2022quasi,bauer2025tight}.
+Other studies on interleaving distances, focusing on aspects such as computation or generalization, include \cite{bjerkevik2020computing,bjerkevik2021ell,botnan2020relative,botnan2018algebraic,bubenik2017interleaving,curry2014sheaves,de2016categorified,de2018theory,kim2024interleaving,morozov2013interleaving}.
+Beyond their established importance, the following facts point to a potentially deeper connection between edit and interleaving distances: \begin{itemize}[noitemsep] \item The Reeb edit distance is the most discriminative among stable metrics on Reeb graphs~\cite{bauer2021reeb}. \item The interleaving distance is the most discriminative among stable metrics on $\R^d$-persistence modules with coefficients in a prime field ~\cite[Corollary~5.6]{lesnick2015theory}. \item The Reeb interleaving distance is bi-Lipschitz equivalent to the Reeb edit distance \cite{bauer2022quasi,bauer2025tight}.

-\item The interleaving distance on constructible $\R$-persistence modules is bi-Lipschitz equivalent to the edit distance on persistence diagrams; this follows from \cite[Theorem 9.1]{mccleary2022edit} and the bottleneck-interleaving isometry theorem \cite{bauer2013induced,chazal2009proximity,lesnick2015interactive}. \end{itemize} Taken together, these considerations lead us to search for a suitable notion of edit distance between persistence modules and for its relationship to the interleaving distance between persistence modules.
+\item The interleaving distance on finitely presented $\R$-persistence modules is bi-Lipschitz equivalent to the edit distance on persistence diagrams; this follows from \cite[Theorem 9.1]{mccleary2022edit,mccleary2025erratum} and the bottleneck-interleaving isometry theorem \cite{bauer2013induced,chazal2009proximity,lesnick2015interactive}. \end{itemize} Taken together, these considerations motivate the search for a suitable notion of edit distance between persistence modules and for its relationship with the interleaving distance between persistence modules.
+From another perspective, the fact that this search can potentially yield a practical and tractable characterization of (interleaving-)stable invariants for $\R^d$-persistence modules (e.g. \cite{asashiba2026minimal,bakke2021stability,botnan2022bottleneck,cerri2013betti,clause2022discriminating,fersztand2024harder-stability,landi2018rank,mccleary2022edit,mccleary2025erratum,oudot2024stability,scolamiero2017multidimensional}) has been the foundational motivation for this study.